-The Uniform Relocation Ordinance O.M.C.
-Section 8.22.800 requires owners to provide tenants displaced by code compliance activities, owner or relative move-ins, Ellis Act, and condominium conversions, with relocation payments.
+The Uniform Relocation Ordinance (O.M.C.
+Section 8.22.800) requires owners to provide tenants displaced by code compliance activities, owner or relative move-ins, Ellis Act, and condominium conversions with relocation payments.
 Except for temporary code compliance displacements, which require the payment of actual temporary housing expenses, the payment amount depends on the size of the unit and adjusts for inflation annually on July 1st.
 Please check our website for updated relocation payment amounts.
-The base payment amounts until June 30, 2020 are:
+The base payment amounts until June 30, 2022, are:

-\$7,116.23 per studio/one bedroom unit \$8,758.44 per two bedroom unit \$10,811.20 per three or more bedroom unit
+\$7,443.23 per studio/one bedroom unit \$9,165.82 per two bedroom unit \$11,314.06 per three or more bedroom unit

-Tenant households in rental units that include lower income, elderly or disabled tenants, and/or minor children are entitled to a single additional relocation payment of two thousand five hundred dollars (\$2,500) per unit from the owner.
+Tenant households in rental units that include lower income, elderly or disabled tenants, and/or minor children are entitled to a single additional relocation payment of \$2,500 per unit from the owner.